kingram6865/lbma/README.md

 ## Purpose of this app

 The nature of fiat currency is tightly connected to inflation and the way the buying power of money is diminished by the effects of inflation.
-The US Treasury is the primary authority through which United States economic power is defeined.
+The US Treasury is the primary authority through which United States economic power is defined.

 While seeking to understand inflation and it's effect on the economy at an individual level, it occurred to me that I didn't understand what a "dollar" was in factual terms and as a matter of unitary economic power.